How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 Zapier is the easiest entry point.
 Its AI-powered workflow creation means you can describe what you want in plain language and Zapier suggests or builds the workflow.
 The integration library is larger than any competitor.
 The trade-off is cost: Zapier's pricing scales quickly with task volume.

-Make (formerly Integromat) offers significantly more power for complex multi-step workflows and is considerably more affordable per operation than Zapier.
+Make offers significantly more power for complex multi-step workflows and is considerably more affordable per operation than Zapier.
 The learning curve is steeper, but for users who outgrow simple Zaps, Make is often the upgrade path.

 n8n is the choice for technical users or teams who want full control, custom logic, and the ability to self-host for privacy or cost reasons.